PX4/PX4-Devguide/en/README.md

 ## Translations

 There are Chinese and Korean [translations](contribute/docs.md#translation) of this guide.
-You can you can access these by clicking the language-switcher icon:
+You can access these by clicking the language-switcher icon:

 ![Gitbook Language Selector](../assets/gitbook/gitbook_language_selector.png)